-Speaking in the language of St. Luke’s notions from Acts 2:42, this second part of the Passover as “fellowship” (κοινωνία), i.e. the fellowship of the table, is the realization of the second element of the ceremony of the covenant making: when the participants of the Passover, by eating dishes ordered by God, form a special community, they accept the law of the covenant.
+Speaking in the language of St. Luke’s notions from Acts 2:42, this second part of Passover as ‘fellowship’ (κοινωνία), i.e., the fellowship of the table, is the realization of the second element of the ceremony of covenant-making: when the Passover participants form a unique community by eating dishes ordered by God, they accept the covenant law.

-The second part of the Eucharist is also “fellowship” – originally it was a community of the table (cf. 1Cor 11:20f), taken from the Passover, and later, by the Apostles’ decision transformed (as a consequence of emerging abuses in eating and drinking) into a community of prayer and collection of donations for the poor.
-In the Eucharist, therefore, there is only a different form of the same “fellowship” as the second element of the covenant ceremony, i.e. the acceptance of the law of the covenant.
-Since in the New Covenant the fundamental law is to love God and neighbour, the deep logic of signs of the second part of the Eucharist is identical with that of the second part of the Passover: in the second part of both rites believers accept the law from God – in the Eucharist the command to love brothers (expressed by praying for brothers and supporting them in need), in the Passover the command to eat (at the night on the 15th of the month Abib) a lamb with unleavened bread…
+The second part of the Eucharist is also ‘fellowship’ – it was originally ‘a community of the table’ (cf. 1Cor 11:20f), taken from Passover.
+As a consequence of emerging abuses in eating and drinking during this fellowship, the Apostles decided to transform it into a community of prayer and collection of donations for the poor.
+So in the Eucharist is only a different form but the same ‘fellowship,’ being the second element of the covenant ceremony, viz. accepting the covenant law.
+Since the New Covenant’s fundamental law is to love God and neighbor, the profound logic of signs of the second part of the Eucharist is identical with that of the second part of the Passover: believers accept the law from God in the second part of both rites.
+In the Eucharist: the command to love brothers (expressed by praying for brothers and supporting them in need).
+In the Passover: the command to eat unique symbolic-food at night on the 15th of the month Abib, namely, lamb with unleavened bread and bitter herbs.

-At the same time, it should be noted that, contrary to the first association, the consumption of the Passover lamb is not an act that makes present an irrevocable act of the covenant making (that is, the partakers’ act of passing between halves of animals ), as in the Eucharist is the act of consuming the body and the blood of Jesus as the Lamb taking away the sin of the world (cf. Jn 1:29.36; Acts 8:32; 1Pet 1:19) and as our Passover (cf. 1Cor 5:7).
-It is precisely the appropriateness of the subsequent parts of Passover (the four-element rite of the covenant renewal) with the subsequent parts of the Eucharist (as a four-element rite built on the Passover rite) that makes us realize how illusory this first association is.
+At the same time, one should note that contrary to the first association: Consumption of the Passover lamb is not an act that makes present an irrevocable act of covenant-making (that is, the partakers’ act of passing between halves of animals ).
+It is not as in the Eucharist, where the act of covenant-making consists of eating the body and drinking the blood of Jesus as the Lamb taking away the sins of the world (cf. Jn 1:29.36; Acts 8:32; 1Pet 1:19) and as our Passover (cf. 1Cor 5:7).
+It is precisely the appropriateness of Passover’s consecutive parts (as the four-element rite of the covenant renewal) with the Eucharist’s consecutive parts (as the four-element rite built on the Passover rite) that makes us realize how illusory this first association is.

 In forerunning what will be discussed in the next point of the article, it should be emphasized: the rabbinical explanation that makes the Afikoman a liturgical representation of the Passover lamb and its last bite is the foreshadowing of the Lamb that we eat during the third part of the Eucharist.
 It is thanks to God’s truly miraculous arrangement, since this rabbinical explanation is inconsistent with the etymology of both the Afikoman and the name of the point “Tzafun”, as part of which the Afikoman is eaten in the third part of the Passover.